-Ms. Deist believes in a 360-degree approach when advising her clients on business matters.
-Because of her vast legal experience spanning several different areas of law, Ms. Deist prides herself on her ability to advise and educate her clients on how each business decision will affect other areas of life, such as ensuring that a client has a robust estate plan to protect business and personal assets for loved ones.
-She aims to achieve the highest level of client satisfaction by ensuring that she devotes the appropriate amount of time educating her clients on every aspect of a matter.
+Ms. Deist believes in a 360-degree approach when advising and representing her clients.
+Because of her vast legal experience spanning several areas of law, Ms. Deist aims to achieve the highest level of client satisfaction by ensuring that she devotes the appropriate amount of time educating her clients on every aspect of a matter.

 Ms. Deist comes to Parlatore Law Group after almost a decade of practicing law both in the United States Air Force and in private practice.
-As an Air Force JAG, she provided legal counsel to the federal government regarding contracts and labor and employment issues and gained extensive litigation experience prosecuting a wide range of criminal cases.
-She was the principle investigator and sole legal advisor of a $40 million wrongful death action against the Air Force regarding a civilian aircraft crash on a military installation.
+As an Air Force JAG, she gained extensive litigation experience prosecuting a wide range of criminal cases, to include serving as Chief of Military Justice while at Travis AFB, California.
+Notably, she was selected to be the principle investigator and sole legal advisor of a $40 million wrongful death action against the Air Force regarding a civilian aircraft crash on a military installation.
 While deployed to Bagram, Afghanistan in 2012, Ms. Deist was primarily responsible for reviewing and restructuring hundreds of contracts with various private companies to provide goods and services to forward deployed forces and assist in rebuilding Afghanistan.
-After being honorably discharged from the Air Force, Ms. Deist went on to private practice, where she gained experience in civil litigation and complex estate planning.
+After being honorably discharged from the Air Force, Ms. Deist entered private practice in Virginia Beach, Virginia while her husband was stationed at Langley AFB, where she gained experience in civil litigation and family law.
+Specifically, Ms. Deist handled countless divorces and child custody and visitation cases for military families.

 Ms. Deist completed her undergraduate education at Texas A&M University, where she received a B.A. in English Rhetoric.
 She then attended St. Mary’s University School of Law, where she graduated Cum Laude.
 She has received advanced education and training through the U.S. Air Force Judge Advocate General’s School, including advanced training in Contract and Fiscal Law.